 Conditions (i) and (ii) above are, in principle, not applicable for dividend received by an investment company within the meaning of art.
 2, §1, 5°, f) of the Belgian Income Tax Code ("BITC").
-The Conditions for the application of the dividend received deduction regime depend on a factual analysis and for this reason the availability of this regime should be verified upon each dividend distribution.
+The Conditions for the application of the Dividend Received Deduction regime depend on a factual analysis and for this reason the availability of this regime should be verified upon each dividend distribution.

-Any Belgian dividend withholding tax levied at source may, in principle, be credited against the corporate income tax due and is reimbursable to the extent that it exceeds the investor's corporate income tax due, subject to two conditions: (i) the investor must have held the full legal ownership of the shares at the time of payment or attribution of the dividends, and (ii) the dividend distribution may not result in a reduction in value of, or a capital loss on, the Company's shares.
+Any Belgian dividend withholding tax levied at source may, in principle, be credited against the corporate income tax due and is reimbursable to the extent that it exceeds the investor's corporate income tax due, subject to two conditions: (i) the investor must have held the full legal ownership of the shares on the day the beneficial owner of the dividend is identified, and (ii) the dividend distribution may not result in a reduction in value of, or a capital loss on, the Company's shares.
 The latter condition is not applicable (A) if the investor demonstrates that it has held the Company's shares in full legal ownership during an uninterrupted period of 12 months prior to the payment or attribution of the dividends or (B) if, during that period, the Company's shares never belonged to a taxpayer other than a resident company or a non-resident company that held the Company's shares in an uninterrupted manner through a permanent establishment in Belgium.